-SchoolTutoring Academy’s tutoring programs for Alma students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Alma students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Alma School District consists of four schools and 3,450 students.
 The district’s mission is to shape its students into lifelong learners who can succeed in society.
 The vision is to provide students with a nurturing learning environment, a challenging curriculum that relates to their lives, innovative technology, top-notch educators, and support from all stakeholders.
 The goal is for each child to achieve his/her highest potential and to have opportunities to explore areas of personal and academic interest.

 We currently cover the following Alma-area school district: Alma School District.

 Educating Our Parents: Understanding the Alma District Curriculum